 Twenty-seven California cities, including the City of Los Angeles, have such severe trash problems that the state has put in place special regulatory programs to reduce the pollution.
 In 2007, Los Angeles started implementing a program that required the installation of trash-catching devices on all city storm drains.
 The program is under budget, ahead of schedule, and stops over one million pounds of trash from reaching Southern California waters every year.

-The current draft of the statewide Trash Policy declares a goal of no trash being present in any ocean waters, bays, or surface waters of the state.
+The policy of the statewide Trash Policy declares a goal of no trash being present in any ocean waters, bays, or surface waters of the state.
 As a complement to local bag bans that attempt to reduce plastic pollution at the source, the Trash Policy puts the impetus on cities to control litter from entering waters through storm drains.

 Trash is a Serious Problem